Why Customers Love Bach to Rock

 Passionate education franchise owners

 Some customers believe in us so passionately they purchase their own Bach to Rock franchise territories.
-That’s what happened with Sameer Patel of Bristow, VA.
+That’s what happened with Sameer Patel.

 Sameer, who is the owner and administrator of a 14,000-square-foot Montessori school in Bristow, decided to make the commitment to Bach to Rock after seeing the profound impact the school was making in the lives of his two youngsters, Rumi and Rayn.

-He made the investment to build his school from the ground up.
+He made the investment to build his schools from the ground up.

 Why?
 Sameer had a less-than-ideal experience with music lessons as a child, and yet he never outgrew his passion for music.
 In Bach to Rock he found a highly profitable business opportunity that also gives him the ability to help other families and children in his community.